OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

 ::
     $ bash training-cmds.txt

-After processing these commands, their resulting confusion matrices can be collated using the below utility script:
+After processing the train/test commands, the resulting predictions for each test participant can be collated as follows:
 ::
-    $ python3 utilities/collateConfusionMatrices.py --matrixDIR activityModels/ \
-        --outCSV "activityModels/collatedMatrix.csv"
+    $ head -1 activityModels/testPredict-1.csv > header.csv
+    $ awk 'FNR > 1' activityModels/testPredict-*.csv > tmp.csv
+    $ cat header.csv tmp.csv > testPredict-all.csv
+    $ rm header.csv
+    $ rm tmp.csv

-This results in a printed overall `confusion matrix, where a number of metrics can be calculated <http://www.marcovanetti.com/pages/cfmatrix/>`_ such as the Cohen's Kappa statistic.
+As indicated just above (under 'Training a bespoke model'), a number of metrics can be calculated for the 'testPredict-all.csv' file.